CHEK2 c.715G>A, p.Glu239Lys

 No evidence of other pathogenic variants at position 239 in gene CHEK2

 The CHEK2 E239K variant has been functionally characterized and demonstrates a damaging effect.
 It results in reduced Chek2-mediated DNA damage repair in yeast, decreased Chek2 protein expression and phosphorylation in cultured cells, and decreased kinase activity in an in vitro assay.
-These findings indicate a loss of function for the Chek2 protein associated with this variant.
+These findings indicate a loss of function for the Chek2 protein.

 Pathogenicity Predictions